syuja/GreenPlumSetup/TUTORIAL.md

 The definition of a table includes the distribution policy of the data, and the distribution policy will affect performance.

 **Our goals**:
   - distribute data and query work evenly
     - enable segments to accomplish most expensive query process steps locally
-  - distribute by
+  - define a distribution key that will optimize joins
+    - faster to join rows at segments than across segments

 **Running a script that creates tables** :

       psql -U user1 tutorial -- sign in to db <tutorial>
       tutorial=# \i create_dim_tables.sql -- creates tables
       tutorial# \dt -- shows all tables create